fabriziomiano/covidashit/README.md

 ## Prefect Runs

-`prefect-worker` registers these deployments when it starts:
+`prefect-worker` registers these deployments when it starts.
+The manual deployments are the useful ones for this archived showcase; the scheduled/event-triggered paths are retained to document the production-style design:

 - `covidash-full-etl/manual-delta` for an on-demand all-pipeline delta run.
 - `covidash-full-etl/manual-full` for an on-demand full warehouse rebuild.
 - `covidash-dpc-etl/manual-dpc-delta` for an on-demand pandemic-only delta run.
 - `covidash-vaccines-etl/manual-vaccines-delta` for an on-demand vaccines-only delta run.
 - `covidash-full-etl/scheduled-daily-delta` for the daily scheduled delta run at 05:00 Europe/Rome.
+This is demo infrastructure now that upstream data is historical.

 In the Prefect UI, open a deployment and click **Run** to trigger it immediately.
 The same run can be triggered from the CLI: